 One-Pan Chicken and Potatoes Ingredients

-• Minced garlic: Use jarred for convenience.
+• Minced garlic: Use jarred for to keep things simple but fresh is delicious.

 • Olive oil: Use extra virgin for the most flavor.